Falls and Older Adults

 If you are age 60 or older, you should have a comprehensive dilated eye exam at least once a year.
 If you are at increased risk for or have any age-related eye disease, you may need to see your eye care professional more often.
 Learn more about comprehensive dilated eye exams.

 Wear your eyeglasses so you can see your surroundings clearly.
 Keep them clean and check to see that the frames are straight.
 When you get new glasses, be extra cautious while you are getting used to them.
-If you use reading glasses or multi-focal lenses, take them off when you're walking.
-They can distort your sense of distance and lead to a fall.

 Choose Safe Footwear